swir-rs/swir/README.md

 ### Similar Frameworks

-SWIR has been influenced by Microsoft's [Distributed Application Runtime - Dapr](https://github.com/dapr/dapr)
+SWIR has been influenced by Microsoft's [Distributed Application Runtime - Dapr](https://github.com/dapr/dapr).

+It is hard to compete with Microsoft's unlimited resources, but someday perhaps SWIR might achieve a parity :)

 ## Rust